Join for FREE

 (Redirected from Barbary Falcon)

-Includes Cape Verde Peregrine Falcon and Barbary Falcon
+Includes Barbary Falcon, Cape Verde Peregrine Falcon, and Shaheen Falcon

-The subspecies differ in size, mantle shade (mid-grey to nearly black), and head pattern, particularly the width of the moustachial stripe.
-In general, high latitude subspecies are larger and paler overall, and tropical subspecies smaller and nearly black above.
-F. p. peregrinator is strongly rusty-red on the breast and belly.
+Marked, in size, mantle shade (mid-grey to nearly black), and head pattern, particularly the width of the moustachial stripe; in general, high latitude subspecies are larger and paler overall, and low latitude birds small (following Bergmann's rule), while dry climate subspecies are pale, and humid climate subspecies darker, to nearly black above (following Gloger's rule).
+See Subspecies below for more details.

 Almost worldwide - the most widely distributed bird of any, absent only from New Zealand and polar regions.
 See taxonomy, below, for more detail by subspecies.

 F. p. pelegrinoides (sometimes together with F. p. babylonicus) has been separated as Barbary Falcon.
-However, at the moment only Gill and Donsker accept this split.
+However, at the moment only IOC accept this split.